 For designers working on projects that require specific emotional impacts, understanding these mixtures is crucial.
 For example, interior designers have used peach pink in rooms to enhance warmth and hospitality, often increasing dwell time in commercial spaces by up to 20%, according to a study by the Interior Design Institute of America.

-Furthermore, the choice of shade can significantly affect product sales in the fashion and cosmetics industries. survey by the Fashion Institute of Technology showed that products featuring blush pink saw a 15% higher sales rate compared to those with brighter or darker pinks, likely due to its broad appeal and perceived elegance.
+Furthermore, the choice of shade can significantly affect product sales in the fashion and cosmetics industries.
+A survey by the Fashion Institute of Technology showed that products featuring blush pink saw a 15% higher sales rate compared to those with brighter or darker pinks, likely due to its broad appeal and perceived elegance.

 Practical Tips for Mixing Pink in Various Mediums